binayshaw7777/Microsoft-Engage-2022-PresIN/README.md

 - Study progress - This shows how long you studied each day for the past 7 days and this helps your to check your progress
 - Settings/Profile/Edit profile - Check your current details and also get the access to edit your profile.

+## ❓ How to use the app?
+- Download the app  -
+- Create an account -> Register by adding your face and all the required details asked (Login as Admin to test all the features)
+- Verify your Email
+- Signin to your account and mark your attendance.
+- Follow this video for reference -

 ## 🤔 How it works?
 - Intialially during registration the user's face embeddings is stored in a HashMap as value with a key that is same of all users "added".<br />
 - Then after signin in, the key "added" is replaced with the userID -> <UserID, Embeddings> and stored in the user's Node<br />